Anas-mo101/ArrayRegSearch/README.md

  What to improve ?

  1- Optimizing String Mapping Format.

  2- Optimizing RegEx pattern.

  What I am planning to do ?

  1- Replicate the algorithm in different programming languages (python and php).

- 2- Reduce the seearch time.
+ 2- Reduce the search time.